LATEST ARTICLES

 workforce, an arrogant attitude towards partnerships, a

-multiplicity of plans and strategies that are not followed
+multiplicity of plans and strategies that are not followed through

 Read the full article on the Guardian Public Leaders Network